lostmapper/lostmapper-mkdocs/docs/blog/posts/python3-on-macos.md

 The first line creates a virtual environment in the subdirectory `.venv`.
 The second line activates that virtual environment.
 After that, any packages we add will only be installed within that virtual environment.

-### Ignore .venv in Version Control
+!!! warning "Don't Check In Your Virtual Environment Directory"
     If you're using a version control system like [Git](https://git-scm.com) you'll want to add the `.venv` directory to your project's `.gitignore` file so that you're not checking all those packages in.

 ## Visualize Python Versions and Virtual Environments (Optional)